YourongYe/Programming-Basics/data_structure/list_array_vector.md

 1. Memory wastage: need to decide the fixed size in advance.
 And the memory use is equal to the size regardless of how much we actually use.
 2. Insert & delete: insert or delete an element can be slow.
 It takes O(N) time due to the shifting.
 3. Static memory allocation: memory allocated is fixed once we set up the size.
 Difficult to change it.

+# Vector
+The only difference between vector and array is that vector has dynamic memory allocation.
+The complier will allocate a size when first instantiated.
+And if push back data reach the upper limit, it will allocate a new larger size, shift all data and delete the original one.